nlfiedler/zorigami/NOTES.md

     * stored in the database using a shortened form (e.g. `dHJn1W5wVxGKmqQMJMFzDw`)
     * makes finding the backup records for a computer reproducible

+* May need to allow the user to customize the user/host names to avoid conflicts.
+* Computer UUID may change after (re)installation.
+* Computer UUID only needs to be reasonably unique to generate useful bucket names.

 ### Bucket Name

 * bucket name will be ULID + computer UUID (without dash separators)